Nicolás Maduro: Disputed presidency

 With widespread condemnation, President Maduro was sworn in on 10 January 2019.
-Minutes after he took the oath, the Organization of American States (OAS) approved a resolution declaring his presidency illegitimate and calling for new elections.
-The National Assembly invoked a state of emergency, and some nations removed their embassies from Venezuela, with Colombia, and the United States saying Maduro was converting Venezuela into a de facto dictatorship.
+Minutes afterwards, the Organization of American States (OAS) approved a resolution declaring his presidency illegitimate and calling for new elections.
+The National Assembly invoked a state of emergency, and some nations removed their embassies from Venezuela, with Colombia, and the US saying Maduro was converting Venezuela into a dictatorship.
 The president of the National Assembly, Juan Guaidó, was declared interim president on 23 January 2019; the US, Canada, Brazil and several Latin American countries supported Guaidó as interim president the same day; Russia, China, and Cuba supported Maduro.
-As of March 2019, over 50 countries, the OAS, and the Lima Group do not recognize Maduro as the legitimate president of Venezuela.
 The Supreme Tribunal rejected the National Assembly decisions, while the Supreme Tribunal of Justice of Venezuela in exile welcomed Guaidó as interim president.
-The United States Department of State issued a communication stating that Maduro had used unconstitutional means and a "sham electoral system" to maintain an unlawful presidency that is not recognized by most of Venezuela's neighbors.
+The United States Department of State stated that Maduro had used unconstitutional means and a "sham electoral system" to maintain an unlawful presidency not recognized by Venezuela's neighbors.

 Maduro disputed Guaidó's claim and broke off diplomatic ties with several nations who recognized Guaidó's claim.
-Maduro's government states that the crisis is a "coup d'état led by the United States to topple him and control the country's oil reserves."
+Maduro's government stated that the crisis was a coup led by the US to topple him and control the country's oil reserves."